lekebrian/86partz/SOCIAL_SHARING_README.md

 ### For Users:

 1. **Sharing Products**:
-   - Hover over any product card to see share buttons
+   - Hover over any product card to see the copy link button
-   - Click Instagram button to copy link (then paste in Instagram)
-   - Click Facebook button to share directly to Facebook
-   - Click link button to copy product URL
+   - Click the link button to copy product URL to clipboard
+   - Paste the link anywhere (Instagram, Facebook, WhatsApp, etc.)

 2. **Accessing Shared Products**:
    - Click on a shared product link